meilisearch/documentation/guides/advanced_guides/settings.md

 #### 1. Typo

-Results are sorted by **ascending number of typos**: find documents that match query terms with fewer typos first.
+Results are sorted by **increasing number of typos**: find documents that match query terms with fewer typos first.

 #### 2. Words

-Results are sorted by **descending number of occurrences of the query terms** in each matching document: find documents that contain more occurrences of the query terms first.
+Results are sorted by **decreasing number of matched query terms** in each matching document: find documents that contain more occurrences of the query terms first.

 #### 3. Proximity

-Results are sorted by **ascending order of distance length between two matches**: find documents that contain more query words near each other (smaller distances between the matching word) and placed in the correct order first.
+Results are sorted by **increasing distance between matched query terms**: find documents that contain more query terms found close together (close proximity between two query terms) and appearing in the original order specified in the query string first.

 #### 4. Attribute

-Results are sorted by **[attribute importance](/guides/main_concepts/relevancy.md#attributes-importance)**.
+Results are sorted according to **[the order of importance of the attributes](/guides/main_concepts/relevancy.md#attributes-importance)**: find documents that contain query terms in more important attributes first.

 #### 5. Words Position

-Results are sorted by **the position of the query words in the attributes**: find words that appear sooner in the attribute order first.
+Results are sorted by **the position of the query words in the attributes**: find documents that contain query terms earlier in their attributes first.

-MeiliSearch determines the order of importance of the attributes based on the order in which they appear in the first document added.
-The first found attribute in the document is considered as the most relevant term whereas the last one found in the document is considered as the last relevant term.

 #### 6. Exactness

 Results are sorted by **the similarity of the matched words with the query words**: find documents that contain exactly the same terms as the ones queried first.

 #### Example

+Add settings:

 ```bash
 $ curl \